AxlAlm/DontGoToClose/README.md

 <img src="docs/example1.png" width="400" />

-Obviously, the shortest path would be straight through the middle tunnel.
+Obviously, the shortest path would be to go straight up through the small tunnel.
 However, if we add to the problem a penalty on paths close to obstacles our problem changes.
 Below we can see these penalties visualized ( darker red meaning more penalty)

 <img src="docs/example1_2.png" width="400" />

-If we then run the an algorithm to find the shortest path we can see that, given the right penalty, the shortest path will not be between the tunnel!
+If we then run the an algorithm to find the shortest path, we can see the shortest path is not just straight up.

 <img src="docs/example1.gif" width="400" />